-- Competitors moving forward and out of their starting row before the shot is fired will be disqualified. - The first lap must be skated "in one group" without fast accelerations.
-Breach of this rule will lead to a disqualification. - Skaters who do not meet the safety requirements (see paragraph 1 above and ISU Communication 2400, or any further update of this Communication) will not be allowed to compete, or will be disqualified if violating these requirements during the race. - The Referee, at his discretion, may give "warning" to a Skater in order to prevent unsportsmanlike behaviour. - Serious obstructions or other unsportsmanlike behaviour against other Competitor(s) can lead to a disqualification.
+- Competitors moving forward and out of their starting row before the shot is fired will be disqualified. - The first lap or partial first lap (see 4.4 above) must be skated "in one group" without fast accelerations.
+Breach of this rule will lead to a disqualification. - Skaters who do not meet the safety requirements (see paragraph 1 above and ISU Communication 2636, or any further update of this Communication) will not be allowed to compete, or will be disqualified if violating these requirements during the race. - The Referee, at his discretion, may give a "warning" to a Skater in order to prevent unsportsmanlike behaviour. - Serious obstructions or other unsportsmanlike behaviour against other Competitor(s) can lead to a disqualification.